Laura-Gold/Elevvo-pathways-data-analytics-internship/Task1_Superstore_Analysis/README.md

+🧾 Task 1: Superstore Performance Analysis

-# Data Analytics Portfolio: Superstore Performance Analysis
+This folder contains all files related to my Superstore Performance Analysis project.

-Welcome to my **Superstore Performance Analysis** project!
-This repository showcases a hands-on approach to exploring, cleaning, and visualizing sales data to extract meaningful business insights.
+Welcome to my Superstore Performance Analysis project!
+This task demonstrates my ability to explore, clean, and visualize sales data using Excel, transforming raw information into actionable business insights.

-## Project Overview
+📊 Project Overview

-In this project, I worked with the [Superstore Sales Dataset (Kaggle)] to practice and demonstrate core data analytics skills using **Excel**.
-The goal was to turn raw sales data into actionable insights for business decision-making.

-## Key Steps

-1. **Data Import & Cleaning**
+The goal of this project was to analyze Superstore sales data to uncover trends in revenue, profit, and product performance, while creating an interactive Excel report for easy exploration and decision-making.

+🧹 Data Preparation

-   - Imported the sales dataset into Excel.
+-Imported the Superstore dataset into Excel.

-   - Organized and formatted data for easier analysis.
+-Cleaned and organized the data for analysis.
-   - Used formulas to clean and validate data, ensuring accuracy.

-2. **Data Analysis**
-   - Created **pivot tables** to summarize key metrics:
-     - Total revenue
-     - Units sold
+-Added calculated columns and formulas to derive performance metrics such as:

+~Total Sales

+~Total Profit

+~Average Margin

+These KPIs were summarized on the Data Sheet for easy reference and verification.

+📈 Data Visualization & Interactivity

+-Created a dedicated Visualization Sheet featuring clear and professional charts to highlight key performance trends.

+-Added interactive filters (slicers) that allow users to dynamically explore sales performance by Region, Category, and Time Period.

+-Designed the layout for readability, ensuring users can quickly identify insights and relationships across different variables.

+💡 Insights

+The analysis revealed:

+-Noticeable differences in sales and profitability across regions and product categories.

-     - Monthly and yearly trends
+-Clear monthly and yearly revenue trends.
-   - Calculated **YoY (Year-over-Year)** and **MoM (Month-over-Month)** changes to track performance growth.

-3. **Data Visualization**
-   - Designed clean, readable **charts** to highlight overall performance.
-   - Added **slicers** to filter results by region, product category, and other dimensions.
-   - Created Visualizations for interactive exploration of performance metrics.
+-Key areas of opportunity for boosting profit margins through category-focused sales strategies.

-## Skills Demonstrated
+🧠 Skills Demonstrated

-- Data cleaning and organization in Excel
+-Data cleaning and transformation in Excel
-- Pivot table creation and analysis
-- Calculating growth metrics (YoY, MoM)
-- Data visualization
-- Filtering and interactive exploration with slicers

-## Insights

-This project helped me uncover sales trends across regions and product categories, identify top-performing products, and understand monthly/yearly revenue patterns—showcasing the power of organized data and visual storytelling in business decision-making.

-**Feel free to explore the Excel workbook** and see how raw data can be transformed into actionable insights!
+-KPI calculations and performance metrics

+-Interactive visualization with filters/slicers

+-Analytical storytelling through charts and summaries

+🏁 Conclusion

+This project demonstrates how Excel can be used not only for data storage but also for interactive business analysis.
+By combining calculated KPIs with visual filters, I was able to create an engaging and informative sales performance report that helps uncover actionable insights.